 Aug.
 30 - Sept.
 2, 2019

 Annual Sausalito Art Festival

 More than 270 award-winning artists from around the country and 30,000 patrons flock to the waterfront village of Sausalito on Labor Day weekend each year for the annual Sausalito Art Festival.
 One of the oldest, most prestigious and most anticipated open-air art events in the U.S., the Sausalito Art Festival has set the standard for quality, variety, innovation and scope of artistry for more than 60 years.
-The event has also attracted a huge following for its celebrated entertainment lineup, special exhibitions and cornucopia of food, beer and wine.
+The event has also attracted a huge following for its celebrated entertainment lineup, special exhibitions, and cornucopia of food, beer and wine.
 The Blue & Gold Fleet offers ferry service to Sausalito; there will be a free shuttle from the dock to the festival.
-For more information about traveling to Sausalito by ferry, click ;here.
 Golden Gate Transit also offers bus and ferry service.
+For more information about traveling to Sausalito by ferry, click here.